KennyHacrt/Predictive-Maintenance-for-Industrial-Equipment-/README.md

 Project Overview: Design a system that uses sensor data to predict failures in industrial equipment, reducing downtime and maintenance costs.
+(USED AI SUPPORT)

 Data Collection & Analysis: